sipeed/MaixPy/docs/doc/en/vision/face_recognition.md

 ## Replacing Other Default Recognition Models

-The current recognition model (used to distinguish different individuals) is based on the MobileNetV2 model.
-If its accuracy does not meet your requirements, you can replace it with another model, such as the [Insight Face ResNet50](https://maixhub.com/model/zoo/462) model.
-Of course, you can also train your own model or find other pre-trained models and convert them into a format supported by MaixCAM.
-For the conversion method, refer to the [MaixCAM Model Conversion Documentation](../ai_model_converter/maixcam.md), and you can write the mud file based on existing examples.
+The recognition model (for distinguishing different individuals) uses `mobilenetv2` and the [insight face resnet50](https://maixhub.com/model/zoo/462) model.
+If these do not meet accuracy requirements, other models can be substituted.
+You may need to train a new model or find a pre-trained model compatible with MaixCAM, such as other models from [insightface](https://github.com/deepinsight/insightface).
+For conversion instructions, refer to the [MaixCAM model conversion documentation](../ai_model_converter/maixcam.md), and follow existing `.mud` files as examples.